Attention Is Kindness

 Shout Outs

 So that’s a wrap!
-We will be back…and we will continue to improve.
+Thanks for listening to Episode 27 of the He Said She Said Podcast!
 Any feedback will be welcome as we try to provide you value!
 If you want to subscribe you can do that where you normally get podcasts…or you can head here to follow on Soundcloud.

 Thanks so much for listening!
 If you have any topics you want Kirby and Amy to cover, please comment and let us know!
 Oh…and if you like this content, check out this page where you can find all of the content we create!